-- Class teachers plan lessons according to the specific need of all groups of children in their class and will adjust in order to enable all children to access their learning as independently as possible. - Tasks are differentiated to your child's needs and a range of resources and scaffolding is chosen to support their learning and encourage independence. - There are opportunities for challenge for all children - Some children use SEND assessment grids, allowing the objectives to be broken down into chunks to allow for small steps of progress.
-Teachers will plan and adapt teaching based on the objective the child is working from. - •
+- Class teachers plan lessons according to the specific need of all groups of children in their class and will adjust in order to enable all children to access their learning as independently as possible. - Tasks are differentiated to the child's needs and a range of resources and scaffolding is chosen to support their learning and encourage independence. - There are opportunities for challenge for all children - Some children use SEND assessment grids, allowing the objectives to be broken down into chunks to allow for small steps of progress.
+Teachers will plan and adapt teaching based on the objective the child is working from. - For children with Autism, we also track children's non-academic progress and life skills.
+We use elements the Autism Education Trust as part of our own Autism tracking document.